Top 10 things to do in Brisbane

 5. Guided city tours

-A must-do for locals and visitors, the Brisbane City Hall Clock Tower Tour lets you explore a piece of the city’s history.
+The Brisbane City Hall Clock Tower Tour is a must-do, letting you explore a piece of the city’s history.
 Take fifteen minutes to ride one of Brisbane's oldest lifts and peek behind Australia's largest analogue clock faces.

 Want to learn more about some of Brisbane's most iconic spots?
 Book a Brisbane Greeters tour.
-Try the Bulimba walking tour, Nundah German history tour, or explore Indooroopilly's Walter Talyor Bridge – all for free.
+Try the Bulimba walking tour, Nundah German history tour, or explore Walter Talyor Bridge in Indooroopilly – all for free.

 6. Archerfield Wetlands Discovery Trail